sam4413/amp-spaceengineers/README.md

 # Welcome to Torch on AMP!
 These files allows you to run Space Engineers TorchAPI on the CubeCoders AMP Panel.<br>
 https://cubecoders.com/AMP
+## This is a spinoff of Greelan's Torch Template just with a few QOL changes.
+Keep in mind one of the changes is removing linux support, as it runs very slowly.

 ## You can:
 - Send and recieve messages, and console commands
 - Edit torch configs